axa-group/bauta.js/packages/bautajs-decorator-cache/README.md

         );
 ```

-In here you can see that we have an operator function that returns an object with a key iAmTheKey that is passed to normalizer previous to the operator function of the cache.
+In here you can see that we have an decorator function that returns an object with a key iAmTheKey that is passed to normalizer previous to the decorator function of the cache.

 ## Options